 Exceptions to Duplication of Benefits

 Not all assistance received by an applicant is considered a duplication of benefit for housing rehabilitation or reconstruction.
 Therefore, there are types of assistance received by an applicant which will not constitute a duplication of benefits for housing repair or reconstruction.
 The program will allow for reductions of duplication of benefit totals if the applicant can prove that the use or control of the funds meet certain criteria.
 In accordance with 84 FR 28836, HRRP “must exclude amounts that are: (1) Provided for a different purpose; or (2) provided for the same purpose (eligible activity), but for a different, allowable use (cost).”
-Further, section IV.B of 84 FR 28836 describes other instances where funds are not be included in the DOB calculation, such as, but not limited to, personal assets, lines of credit, personal, loans, and funds that are not available to the appliance.
+Further, section IV.B of 84 FR 28836 describes other instances where funds are not be included in the duplication of benefit calculation, such as, but not limited to, personal assets, lines of credit, personal, loans, and funds that are not available to the appliance.

 Allowable Cost of Repairs